 As depicted in Figure 1, the Collaborative Manufacturing Services Ontology and the Ontology API belong to the Agents framework.
-More precisely they are parts of the Matchmaker package.
-Collaborative Manufacturing Services Ontology is the Manufacturing Ontology Store component and the Ontology API is the Ontology Query API interface.
-The Rule-based Matchmaker component uses the Ontology API in order to get data from Ontology store and after that it will apply rules in order to infer new knowledge from Ontology.
-Moreover, the Marketplace's Agents are able to use the Ontology API and Ontology store via Broker and AMQP Adapter components.
+More precisely, they are parts of the Matchmaker package.
+Collaborative Manufacturing Services Ontology initializes the Triple Store component and the Ontology API is the Ontology Query API interface of the Query Engine.
+The Rule-based Matchmaker component uses the Ontology, which is stored in the Ontology/Triple Store and after that; it applies rules in order to infer new knowledge from the Ontology.
+Moreover, the Marketplace's Agents are able to use the Ontology API and Ontology store via Broker and AMQP Adapter components in order to read or store data.